Kindly Myers & Lizzy Acosta Rock Bikinis In Scorching New Instagram Share

 “Absolute smoke shows,” a second Instagrammer added.

-“They look so beautiful,” another pointed out with the addition of few pink hearts.
+“They look so beautiful,” another pointed out with the addition of a few pink hearts.

 “You are the most beautiful,” one more raved.